 Nevertheless, many Black leaders like Dr. King still transformed the hearts and minds of a multitude, enough for America to pace five steps forward because these Black leaders knew we would be forced, in some unforeseen way, to take three steps backward.

 Some of the Whites still tell us, ‘we should be happy with the two paces.’

-So with that type of thinking, how can I realistically expect for MLK to continue passed the Frisco railroad tracks across downtown and into the majority-White section of town?
+So with that type of thinking, how can I realistically expect for MLK to continue beyond the Frisco railroad tracks across downtown and into the majority-white section of town?

 It may even be silly for me to expect that when Black and Brown public school students in Tulsa are still academically lagging in the double digits and the school-to-prison pipeline’s lever is set to high, fast-tracking our Black and Brown babies toward prison at higher rates today than in the history of the American prison-industrial complex.

 How can I hope for ‘that’ when Black Americans are still earning 73 cents to every dollar that a White American makes?